Frequently Asked Questions:

 Q: What if I apply to Beyond Boundaries Program and do not get in?

-A: Applicants who are not selected to be in the Beyond Boundaries Program have their application and essay forwarded to one of the 4 undergraduate schools of your choice.
-Being declined by the Beyond Boundaries Program is not a liability at all to your overall WashU application.
+A: Applicants who are not selected to be in the Beyond Boundaries Program have their admissions materials forwarded to the undergraduate school they selected during the application process.
+Being declined by the Beyond Boundaries Program is not a liability at all to an applicant’s overall WashU application.
 There is no risk in applying to the Beyond Boundaries Program.

-Q: Once accepted into the Beyond Boundaries Program, can I change divisions?
+Q: Once accepted into the Beyond Boundaries Program, can I change schools?

 Q: Is this an “interdisciplinary” program?

-A: While it is an honor to be selected for the Beyond Boundaries Program, it is not considered a “scholars” program.
+A: The Beyond Boundaries Program is not considered a “scholars” program.
 There is no tuition remission associated with the Beyond Boundaries Program.
 Students interested in this program should apply for financial aid through Student Financial Services.
-Beyond Boundaries Program students may be in a Scholars Program offered through the Office of Scholar Programs and the Beyond Boundaries Program at the same time.
+Program students may be in a Scholars Program offered through the Office of Scholar Programs and the Beyond Boundaries Program at the same time.

-A: No, but many of the Beyond Boundaries course offerings are taught by faculty from our 3 graduate/professional level schools (Brown School, School of Medicine, and School of Law) offering a first-year student a unique opportunity to connect with graduate faculty.
+A: No, but a number of the Beyond Boundaries course offerings are taught by faculty from our 3 graduate/professional level schools (Brown School, School of Medicine, and School of Law) offering a first-year student a unique opportunity to connect with graduate faculty.

 Q: What if I don’t like it? (the program)

-Q: Can I switch the academic areas I’m interested in after entering the Beyond Boundaries Program?
+Q: Can I pursue other academic areas I’m interested in after applying for the Beyond Boundaries Program?

 Q: Will it take me longer to graduate?